-Resorts operating before the turn of the century included Tremont and the Mineral Springs spa and racetrack, the latter located near the present Worthington Steel plant.
+Resorts operating before the turn of the century included Tremont and the Mineral Springs Spa and Racetrack, the latter located near the present Worthington Steel plant.
 South of the lakeshore, G. W. Merrill’s place at Flint Lake in Valparaiso was a popular fishing and swimming spot in the 1880s.
-In 1893 W. H. Leman reportedly built one of the duneland’s first summer cottages near Lake Michigan and the present Mineral Springs Road.
+In 1893, W. H. Leman reportedly built one of the duneland’s first summer cottages near Lake Michigan and the present day Mineral Springs Road.
 After 1900, Porter Beach drew crowds to dances and an ice cream concession.
 From Miller to Michigan City, from the west to the east ends of the duneland, fun seekers found diversions ranging from ferryboat excursions to boardwalk dances.
 Recreational businesses in turn spurred residential development that capitalized on the resort opportunities of the duneland as a sales tool.

-The development of Washington Park and the Michigan City harbor heightened commercial interest in Michigan City's lakefront—a pattern later repeated around Indiana Dunes State Park and the national lakeshore.
+The development of Washington Park and the Michigan City harbor heightened commercial interest in Michigan City's lakefront—a pattern later repeated around Indiana Dunes State Park and Indiana Dunes National Park.
 Just east of Washington Park, Sheridan Beach became one of the first residential developments in the Indiana Dunes around the turn of the century.
 According to Michigan City historian Gladys Bull Nicewarner, the Welnetz family built the first summer cottage on Sheridan Beach in the early 1900s.
 The Welnetz's wooden cottage provided a prototype for other Sheridan Beach summer residences, with a lakeside covered porch and a second story dormer.
 A few years later, the Sheridan Beach Land Company platted Sheridan Beach Drive and other streets for a new residential subdivision.
 The land company’s first speculative resort cottage, called Pioneer, was a stained shingle building, the first to be located on Sheridan Beach Drive.

 Nicewarner points out that initial sales for Sheridan Beach property were slow “because people in Michigan City could not yet see the sense of building summer homes on what, to them, seemed like a wasteland of worthless sand.”
-However a 1908 postcard depicts a cluster of cottages with broad gabled roofs standing on pilings at Sheridan Beach.
+However, a 1908 postcard depicts a cluster of cottages with broad gabled roofs standing on pilings at Sheridan Beach.
 The postcard was published by George Leusch, who sold souvenirs and ice cream from his store at the northwest corner of Franklin and Michigan Streets in Michigan City.
 Leusch promoted Michigan City with dozens of pictures of the lakefront reproduced on postcards, plates, match holders, and other items.
 Promoters such as Leusch popularized the Indiana Dunes as a recreational destination and a possible summer cottage location for people in the Chicago metropolitan area.

 To the west, the present Porter Beach area also experienced development near the turn of the century.
 In 1891, the current Porter Beach site became the Lake Shore Addition to the New Stock Yards as Chicagoan Orville J. Hogue recorded a plat in the Porter County courthouse showing hundreds of twenty-five by one hundred foot lots.
 Streets with Chicago names surrounded these lots: State, Dearborn, Clark, and Michigan.
 Local researchers maintain that Chicago realtors tricked buyers into thinking they were buying land near the Chicago stockyards, not inaccessible property platted over Porter County sand dunes.
-Many people abandoned the property they bought in the Lake Shore Addition, later selling their lots at tax sales.

 According to the Gary Post-Tribune, by 1907 seven cottages existed at the Miller lakeshore.
 In 1911 Drusilla Carr, who owned beach land east of the steel mills, invited visitors to her beach by opening a bathhouse.
 "The invasion of pleasure seekers began immediately," reported the newspaper.
 By 1917, Carr’s Beach included a boardwalk, dancehall, shooting gallery, roller rink, and about one hundred cottages for which people paid one hundred dollars yearly rent.
 A 1917 photograph from the Calumet Regional archives shows throngs of people, many in bathing suits, some in straw hats, dancing on a wooden platform at Carr's Beach.
 Thus, entrepreneurs such as Carr and the Johnson brothers opened the door for further development of weekend and summer cottages in the dunes.